Kasra1377/yolo-pretrained-model/README.md

 ### ❌Limitations
 ---
 YOLO models have some limitations and drawbacks.
 As mentioned one of them is their accuracy.
-YOLO models have less accuracy than two-staged models in such a way that the may detect some objects that have weak class probabilities. i.e this model may detects an SUV as a truck or detects a train as a bus.
-Small objects(especially if they are present as a group in image) may cause a problem for YOLOs in such a way that, the YOLO may not even detect them as objects.
-Because of that we may have lots of false negative in some situations.
+YOLO models have less accuracy than two-staged models in such a way that they may detect some objects that have weak class probabilities. i.e. this model may detect an SUV as a truck or a train as a bus.
+Small objects (especially if they are present as a group in an image) may cause a problem for YOLOs in such a way that the YOLO may not even detect them as objects.
+Because of that, we may have lots of false negatives in some situations.

 ## 🛠Requirements
 ---